FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Not supported interactions
 --------------------------

-These interactions are not yet supported by Vonk:
+These interactions are not yet supported by Firely Server:

 #. patch
 #.
 HEAD

-Besides that, Vonk does not yet return the ``date`` header as specified in `HTTP return values <http://hl7.org/fhir/R4/http.html#return>`_
+Besides that, Firely Server does not yet return the ``date`` header as specified in `HTTP return values <http://hl7.org/fhir/R4/http.html#return>`_